aura-nw/docs/docs/product/horoscope/architecture/overview.md

 - Better scaling: Using a powerful database engine (MongoDB), there are different ways for maintainers to optimize scaling for the indexer engine in both horizontal and vertical direction.
 - Simplify software development pattern: as everything can be indexes and cached, software development and operation become much simpler than directly interact with nodes.
-- Advance queries: clients can perform complex queries, data aggregation, etc. which are impossible with default LCD and RPC APIs
+- Advance queries: clients can perform complex queries, data aggregation, etc. which are impossible with legacy node provided LCD and RPC APIs
+- Easy to extend: Horoscope is carefully designed to be extendable easily to crawl and index data from any Cosmos based chains.
+Through integration with powerful tools like [Telescope](https://github.com/osmosis-labs/telescope), it is possible to setup a chain indexer with just a few command.

+## 3. Development Status

+The first release of Horoscope focuses on building a straightforward data processing pipeline of crawling, indexing and providing Restful / GraphQL API.
+However, there are still quite a bit of work to write custom modules for crawling and parsing data from different chains.
+The next upgrade will focus on code refactoring and improving

+## 4. Contribution